wekeo/eo-data-vis-good-practice-guide/docs/source/04_what_makes_a_good_story/04_3_communicating_science.rst

 * Creation of cross-disciplinary collaboration between scientists themselves.
 * Engagement with journalists who can then accurately tell stories to even wider audiences.

-In terms of the Earth observation sector, for scientists engaging with media, it can help to:
+In the Earth observation sector, greater engagement with the media can help to:

-* Show the relevance of data to current news: satellite imagery nearly always has something to add to a news story, whether it’s an aerial view of a big cultural event, or a beautiful environmental phenomena.
+* Show the relevance of Earth observation data to current news: satellite imagery nearly always has something to add to a news story, whether it’s an aerial view of a big cultural event, or a beautiful environmental phenomena.
-* Be human and approachable.
+* Make scientists more approachable.
 Sharing challenges and facets of day-to-day life, can help foster engagement, reducing ‘ivory tower’ feelings around science.

 ------------